MaikelScheffer/maikelscheffer.github.io/_posts/2019-03-09-Unit-Tests-In-C#.md

 #### Content

 * The common pure pain example
-* Injecting morphine: AutoFixture
+* Easing the pain: AutoFixture
-* Chugging down painkillers: MOQ
+* It's not that bad: MOQ
-* By their powers combined: ~~Crack~~ AutoMoq
+* AutoMoq
-* I'm being abused by my relational DB and its circular references
+* Please help, i'm being abused by my relational DB and its circular references

 ### Pain (Without love)